 To use HTTPS, you should start by installing an SSL certificate on your website.
 You can do this with a commercial SSL certificate from us via our website or the “Order” -> “Order SSL Certificate” section of the Account Panel.
 You can also purchase your commercial SSL certificate from a third party, but you will need to install it on your own.
 We have a very good tutorial on how to install a third party SSL certificate in our online documentation.
 Of course, you can install a free Let’s Encrypt certificate directly from your hosting Control Panel -> “SSL/HTTPS” section -> “Let’s Encrypt certificates” subsection.
-You can learn more about these certificates in the “What is an SSL Certificate, and Do You Need It?” article from our online documentation.
+You can learn more about these certificates in the “What is an SSL Certificate, and Do You Need It?” blog article.

 Update the WordPress Site Address (URL)